EMSL-MONet/CommSciMtg_Nov23/Biogeochem/README.md

 ## Workshop Session: Session 3
 ### Learning Objective
-- demonstrate the functionality of the Shiny App and interpret ....
+- Demonstrate the functionality of the Shiny App.
+- Understand how to explore the biogeochemistry data.
+- Understand how to transfer respiration data from raw to processed data and how to plot and fit respiration data.

 ### Agenda
 1-2 p.m on Tuesday, November 7, 2023